P300 (neuroscience): Applications

 Scientific research often relies on measurement of the P300 to examine event related potentials, especially with regard to decision making.
 Because cognitive impairment is often correlated with modifications in the P300, the waveform can be used as a measure for the efficacy of various treatments on cognitive function.
 Some have suggested its use as a clinical marker for precisely these reasons.
 There is a broad range of uses for the P300 in clinical research.

+Some research groups have performed fMRI combined to EEG in order to achieve inner-speech dictation and the approach of inner-speech recognition.

+The P300 wave obtained by visual stimulation is used to assess cognitive processes in humans, and the value of the latency and amplitude of the P300 wave can be a measure of the severity of dementia processes.

+The analysis of P300 wave latency seems to be particularly useful in the diagnosis of mild cognitive impairment (MCI).